I have my suspicions and have begun an investigation to find out.

 J. Morris Hicks, working daily to promote health, hope and harmony on planet Earth.

-For help in your own quest to take charge of your health, you might find some useful information at our 4Leaf page or some great recipes at Lisa’s 4Leaf Kitchen.
+For help in your own quest to take charge of your health, visit our 4Leaf page and also enjoy some great recipes from Lisa’s 4Leaf Kitchen.

 Got a question?
 Let me hear from you at jmorrishicks@me.com.
 Or give me a call on my cell at 917-399-9700.